UXSoc/uxsoc-apps-cms/src/pages/index.md

       are in charge of establishing the vision and mission for the organization and making sure it can be translated to a portfolio of projects and events during their term.
+    positions:
+      - description: >-

-      They are responsible for leading the growth of the entire organization and also should be open to mentoring the next set of leaders for the organization.
-The President is also responsible for coordinating with LIONS, Ateneo admin and other offices, as well as external UX Society chapters.
+          They are responsible for **leading the growth of the entire organization** and also should be **open to mentoring the next set of leaders for the organization**.
+The President is also responsible for **coordinating with LIONS, Ateneo admin and other offices, as well as external UX Society chapters**.
 They shall be willing to guide interested students outside of Ateneo de Manila that may be interested in founding their own UX Society chapter for their respective universities.

-      They are responsible for leading the growth of the entire organization and also should be open to mentoring the next set of leaders for the organization.
-The President is also in charge of monitoring or handling external affairs of the organization – such as LIONS, Ateneo admin and offices, as well as external UX Society chapters.
-They are mainly focused on the interests and welfare of their own Executive Board, but shall also be willing to guide interested students outside of Ateneo de Manila that may be interested in founding their own UX Society chapter for their respective universities.

-      It’s recommended that the President has the skills of excellent communication, persuasion, and conflict management.
-Furthermore, they should possess adaptability, clear judgment, and past experience/s on leadership and team management in order to effectively guide the organization and its members towards growth.
+          It’s recommended that the President has the skills of **excellent communication, persuasion, and conflict management**.
+Furthermore,
+          they should possess **adaptability, clear judgment, and past experience/s on leadership and team management** in order to effectively guide the organization and its members towards growth.
-    positions: []
+        title: About the Role
     title: "\U0001F451 President"
   - cardSectionTitle: The Right Hand
     description: >-